divyanshu-tiwari22/Bg-Remover/README.md

-# bg.removal - Background Removal Web App
+# bg.removal - AI Powered Background Remover App

 bg.removal is a modern, full-stack web application that enables users to remove image backgrounds quickly and seamlessly.
 It offers a clean user interface built with **React.js** and **Tailwind CSS**, robust backend support with **Node.js** and **Express.js**, and data persistence using **MongoDB**.